IAGC BOARD OF DIRECTORS - 2023

 Jeanine Buishas is currently the Coordinator of Gifted Services for the DuPage Regional Office of Education.
 Her advocacy for gifted and talented children is the result of over 30 years of experience in gifted education.
 In her previous role as an Instructional Specialist for Indian Prairie School District, she supported schools in the development and implementation of a K-8 Gifted/Talented program, led curriculum revision teams in advanced English Language Arts and Mathematics, and facilitated professional learning opportunities for district educators.
 Throughout her tenure in the district, she served on school and district leadership teams, acted as a liaison to the gifted parent organization, and mentored new gifted-resource and cluster-classroom teachers.
 Jeanine’s passion for supporting classroom teachers in differentiating instruction and developing a better understanding of the diverse needs of advanced learners continues as she facilitates workshops, conference presentations, and graduate courses.
-She is a graduate of Western Illinois University with degrees in Elementary and Special Education, and she holds a Master in Educational Psychology/Gifted Education from Northern Illinois University.
-In addition to her current position as President, she also serves as Co-Chair on the Education Committee of the Illinois Association for Gifted Children.
-(Term Concludes 12.31.21)
+(Term Concludes 12.31.23)

 Denise Kuchta - Secretary